-The same folks that created the enormously popular Shrek movies, DreamWorks and the voices of Mike Myers, Eddie Murphy, Cameron Diaz, and John Lithgow, lent their talents to Universal Studios' winning attraction.
+The same folks that created the enormously popular Shrek movies, DreamWorks and voice actors, Mike Myers, Eddie Murphy, Cameron Diaz, and John Lithgow, lent their talents to Universal Studios' winning attraction.
 The eye-popping computer animation and laugh-a-minute style translates well to the "4-D" theater experience.
-(See What is a 4-D Movie?)

 A hillarious pre-show establishes the story.
 The imprisoned Three Little Pigs and Pinocchio along with The Magic Mirror explain how the ghost of Lord Farquaad, supposedly vanquished in the first Shrek film, is causing havoc from the great beyond.
 The loathsome lord himself appears onscreen and announces his intentions to steal Princess Fiona away during her honeymoon with Shrek, kill her, and make her his ghostly queen in the underworld.
 He informs us intruders that we are now his prisoners.
 Farquaad instructs his henchmen to prepare the auditorium, and explains that he will use torture devices (the moving seats) to get us to reveal the Princess’ whereabouts.

 It’s never quite made clear how or why the audience would know Fiona’s location.
 And there is a disconnect between the pre-show and the main feature.
 Once the show begins, Farquaad never interrogates us for any info; in fact, we are mere third-party observers of the action (albeit, with an incredible vantage point) as it unfolds.
 The story itself is a tad lame, but the telling of the story is so engaging and funny, it’s easy to forgive all of the lapses.

 A big part of the fun is at Disney's expense.
 The Shrek films ruthlessly skewer sacred fairy tales and take special glee in directing barbed zingers at Disney.